JulianoGTZ/electron-timer/README.md

 # Electron-Timer

-A Timer Developed in Electron.
+A timer developed in Electron to control the time spent on activities.

 ![Image of Electron timer](electron-timer.png)